neha-kay/Kiko-plus/_posts/2017-08-06-note-organization-guide.md

 </p>

 Amazing!
 You can get more intense with tags and such, but at my current note-taking level, this is perfect.

+### Quick and dirty note-taking | Google Keep & Stickies

+Every proper note-taking system should have a mechanism for raw note-taking.
+That’s the purpose of Google Keep and iOS Stickies in this system.
+They take care of the day-to-day note-taking needs of:
+* Jotting down advice / notes through out the day
+* Temporary notes like shopping lists, reminders, and to-dos

+Google Keep is *amazing* in this regard – the mobile app and the Web platform sync smoothly allowing for easy transferring of notes taken on a cell phone to one’s computer and vice versa.
+The syncing is so good that I’ll often use Google Keep solely for transferring data like addresses, WiFi passwords, etc., from my computer to my phone.
+Plus, it has great offline, collaboration, and archive options.

+iOS Stickies are great for quick and dirty jotting down of ideas while offline or when unable to connect to the web on your Mac.

 ### Personal Journal | Day One